Kremlin critic Navalny convicted of extremism and sentenced to 19 years in prison

-MELEKHOVO, Russia (AP) — A Russian court convicted imprisoned opposition leader Alexei Navalny of extremism changes and sentenced him to 19 years in prison Friday.
+MELEKHOVO, Russia (AP) — A Russian court convicted imprisoned opposition leader Alexei Navalny on charges of extremism and sentenced him to 19 years in prison Friday.
 Navalny is already serving a nine-year term on a variety of charges that he says were politically motivated.

-The new charges against the politician relate to the activities of Navalny’s anti-corruption foundation and statements by his top associates.
+The new charges related to the activities of Navalny's anti-corruption foundation and statements by his top associates.
+It was his fifth criminal conviction and the third and longest prison term handed to him, all of which his supporters see as a deliberate Kremlin strategy to silence its most ardent opponent.
+It wasn't immediately clear whether he would serve this new term concurrently with his current sentence on charges of fraud and contempt of court.

-In 2021, Russian authorities outlawed the foundation and the vast network of Navalny’s offices in Russian regions, calling them extremist organizations and exposing anyone involved to possible prosecution.
-Navalny’s allies say the charges retroactively criminalize all the foundation’s activities since its creation in 2011.

 Navalny appeared in the courtroom Friday afternoon, wearing prison garb and looking gaunt, but with a defiant smile on his face.
 As the judge read out the verdict, the politician stood alongside his lawyers and his co-defendant with his arms crossed, listening with a serious expression on his face.